How To Help The Victims Of The Latest Wildfires In California

 As wildfires continue to ravage parts of both Northern and Southern California, crews are doing their best to minimize the additional damage from powerful new winds.

-According to CBS News, the Kincade Fire in Northern California's wine country has already burned an area more than twice the size of San Francisco and destroyed about 60 homes.
-In Southern California, firefighters are trying to contain the Getty Fire, while the Tick Fire had thousands evacuating over the weekend.
+According to CBS News, the Kincade Fire in Northern California's wine country has already burned an area that is more than twice the size of San Francisco and destroyed about 60 homes.
+In Southern California, firefighters are trying to contain the Getty Fire, which is getting dangerously close to the Getty Museum, while the Tick Fire near Santa Clarita had thousands evacuating over the weekend.

 If you're wondering how you can help amid this devastation, read ahead for some local, regional, and national organizations that are helping with relief efforts.